While all Californians are impacted by climate change, climate change does not affect all people and communities in the same way.

 Technical Assistance Funding — A CalCAN-sponsored bill (AB 2377) was introduced in 2018 by Assemblymember Jacqui Irwin and signed into law by Governor Jerry Brown in September 2018.
-This program allocates funding for technical assistance for three Climate Smart Agriculture programs, including a 25 percent set-aside for socially-disadvantaged producers.
+This program allocates funding for technical assistance for three Climate Smart Agriculture programs.
+Each grant awarded designates a 25 percent set-aside for specifically serving socially-disadvantaged producers.
 In 2019, this amounted to more than $500,000 earmarked for these farmers.

 Farmer Equity Act — Passed in 2017, AB 1348 (Aguiar-Curry) was sponsored by the Farmer Justice Collaborative and supported by CalCAN.
 It builds racial and gender equity priorities into the CDFA’s responsibilities, executive staff structure, advisory committees, and programs.
 CalCAN will continue to track the implementation of this bill to ensure that all of California’s farmers have equitable influence on and access to government resources, including the state’s climate policies and programs.

 Driver’s Licenses for Undocumented Immigrants — AB 60 (Alejo, 2013) and AB 353 (Cedillo, 2011) allow undocumented immigrants to obtain driver’s licenses and stopped the practice of impounding cars of drivers without a valid license.